aceindy/Duepi_EVO/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z050HKY)
 ## Duepi-EVO
 The `Duepi EVO` climate platform is a reverse engineered implementation of the app which is controlling Pellet stove heaters using a Duepi Evo Wifi module.
-With this module it is possible to control your pellet stove with HomeAssistant.
+With this module it is possible to control your pellet stove with [HomeAssistant]([url](https://community.home-assistant.io/t/pellet-stove-duepi-evo/255841?u=aceindy)).
 This is in no way associated with the company Duepi and comes with no guarantees or warranty.
 Use at your own risk.

 ![image](https://github.com/aceindy/Duepi_EVO/assets/94692/5f2bd263-4e17-418d-a467-09fda2802d0e)